liviu-stefan-pit/chrome_extensions/otaku_tab/README.md

 # Otaku Tab - Modern Anime New Tab Extension

-A beautiful, modern Chrome extension that transforms your new tab into an anime discovery hub powered by the Jikan API (MyAnimeList).
+A beautiful, modern Chrome extension that transforms your new tab into an anime discovery hub powered by the AniList API.

 ## ✨ Features